80

-Students assisted with Poverty Solutions research projects in 2020
+Students assisted with Poverty Solutions research projects during the academic year 2022-23.

 Poverty Solutions engages and empowers students interested in poverty alleviation and economic mobility through hands-on research, events, and academic programs and courses.

-Students assisted with Poverty Solutions research projects in 2020
+Students assisted with Poverty Solutions research projects during the academic year 2022-23.

 We are committed to engaging students and the campus community to extend learning beyond the classroom.
 Our action-based research assistant opportunities, academic programs, student workshops, and events aim to deepen students’ understanding of the root causes of poverty, offer real world experience, and further ignite their dedication to pursue solutions to the poverty challenges of our time.